 An effective application initiated approach requires robust and objective criteria for initial acceptance of a region change application.
 This is important to minimise the scope for inadequate or misconceived applications.
-It also ensures that the costs and uncertainties of a region change process are only incurred when there is a economic case for doing so.
-The MCE proposal notes that the adoption of stringent application requirements, including meeting pre-conditions linked to key elements of the congestion management regime, will help to reduce the incidence of such applications.30 The Commission considers that the following framework, based on the notion of a "complete" application, addresses these concerns effectively and proportionately.
+It also ensures that the costs and uncertainties of a region change process are only incurred when there is an economic case for doing so.
+The MCE proposal notes that the adoption of stringent application requirements, including meeting pre-conditions linked to key elements of the congestion management regime, will help to reduce the incidence of such applications.
+The Commission considers that the following framework, based on the notion of a "complete" application, addresses these concerns effectively and proportionately.

-Consistent with the MCE proposal, clause 2A.2.1(a) of the draft Rule empowers any Registered Participant or NEMMCO to make a region change application to the Commission, but requires that any application must be complete (clause 2A.2.1(b) of the draft Rule).
+Consistent with the MCE proposal, clause 2A.2.1(a) of the Rule as made empowers any Registered Participant or NEMMCO to make a region change application to the

+Commission, but requires that any application must be complete (clause 2A.2.1(b) of the Rule as made).
 For the avoidance of doubt, this requirement applies to any change to the regions, including changes that have the effect of abolishing existing regions.
-A complete application must address the following four criteria (clause 2A.2.1(c)):
+A complete application must address the following six criteria (clause 2A.2.1(c)):

-- Identify a congestion problem (clause 2A.2.2); - Present a preliminary case as to the economic efficiency of a proposed region solution (clause 2A.2.3); - Propose a technically competent alternative (clause 2A.2.4); and - Demonstrate that the proposed region solution is the appropriate response (clause 2A.2.5).
+- Identify a congestion problem (clause 2A.2.2); - Present a preliminary case as to the economic efficiency of a proposed region solution (clause 2A.2.3); - Propose a technically competent alternative (clause 2A.2.4); - Demonstrate that the proposed region solution is the appropriate response (clause 2A.2.5); - Demonstrate why a congestion problem should be reconsidered if it has been considered within the past five year period (clause 2A.2.6); and - Propose an implementation period (clause 2A.2.1(c)(6)).

-The Commission considers that, collectively, these requirements establish an appropriate and proportionate benchmark for a prospective applicant to meet before the matter is progressed any further, recognising the costs and uncertainty that can arise in the market through the prospect of region boundary change.
-Sections 3.3.3.1 to 3.3.3.5 describe in more detail what an application must include in order to meet each of these criteria, and therefore, become a complete application.
+The Commission considers that, collectively, these requirements establish an appropriate and proportionate benchmark for a prospective applicant to meet before the matter is progressed any further, recognising the costs and uncertainty that can arise in the market through the prospect of a region boundary change.
+Sections 3.3.3.1 to 3.3.3.6 describe in more detail what an application must include in order to meet each of these criteria, and therefore, become a complete application.